We have three main goals with this campaign:

 We have set an overall campaign goal of $500 million.
 This is by far the biggest campaign in Bucknell's history.
 The most recent Bucknell campaign, which ended in 2000, raised $188 million.

-As of April 22, 2013, the campaign has raised more than $278 million in gifts and pledges - more than half of our goal.
+As of June 2015, the campaign has raised more than $350 million in gifts and pledges — more than two-thirds of our goal.

 We expect the campaign to end in 2017.